kevinhainline/kevinhainline.github.io/content/_index.md

         I have a passion for science outreach education, and I've worked with many local and national schools and outreach groups.
 I'm an active member of <a href="https://www.skypeascientist.com/">Skype A Scientist</a>, where you can have me speak to your students about astronomy and the Universe!

+        <a href="https://ui.adsabs.harvard.edu/search/q=author%3A%22Hainline%2C%20Kevin%20N.%22">You can find all of my publications here.</a>

     design:
       columns: '1'
   - block: collection